alanxoc3/zeldo-game/README.md

 # A Story Of Zeldo
-Lank finds himself waking up from a goodnight's rest, but something is missing.
-He has lost his memory!
-You gotta help Lank save the Land of Hiroll from the forces of evil!
+Lank wakes up from a good night's rest only to find Hiroll in danger!
+You gotta help him save the Land of Hiroll from the forces of evil.

 Enjoy my game.
 Made with <3 in PICO-8.